-During a divorce, a parent who wants to take a child out of Florida is required to obtain the written consent of the other parent.
-If that parent doesn’t agree to the travel, the parent who wants to travel out of a state with a child can petition a family court for consent.
+During a divorce, a parent who wants to take a child out of Florida must obtain the written consent of the other parent.
+But, what happens if the other parent doesn’t agree to the travel?
+In that case, the parent who wants to travel out of a state with a child can petition a family court for consent.

-The law is set up in this way to prevent one parent during a divorce from trying to disrupt the divorce proceedings by taking a child out of state.
-If the parent who wants to travel out of state with a child doesn’t obtain the consent of the other parent or of the court, he or she can be cited for contempt of court and will have to provide a reasonable explanation for their actions.
+So, why was the law set up in this way?
+It is to prevent one parent from trying to disrupt the divorce proceedings by taking a child out of state.
+If the parent who wants to travel out of state with a child doesn’t obtain the consent of the other parent or of the court, then the court can cite him/her for contempt of court.
+Then, that parent will have to provide a reasonable explanation for their actions.

 Travel Out of State When Divorce Is Finalized

-If a parent wants to travel with a child out of state after a divorce is finalized, there is no law in the state of Florida requiring that parent to obtain the consent of the other parent, or to obtain permission from a family court.
+If a parent wants to travel with a child out of state after a divorce is finalized, Florida law does not require that parent to obtain the consent of the other parent.
+Furthermore, you do not need to obtain permission from a family court either.

-However, if the child custody agreement includes a provision that requires the consent of both parents before the child can travel out of state, then a parent who violates that agreement can be cited for contempt of court.
-And it’s important to remember that a family court judge tends to look at what is in the best interests of the child.
+However, in some cases, the child custody agreement includes a provision that requires the consent of both parents before the child can travel out of state.
+In those cases, when a parent violates that agreement, the court can cite him/her for contempt of court.
+But, it is important to remember that a family court judge tends to look at what is in the best interests of the child.
 If a parent violates the agreement, the judge that behavior to not be best for the child.

 The Difference Between Travel Out of State and Relocation

 It is also important to understand that travel out of state with a child is not the same thing as child relocation.
-Out of state travel is typically for a few days or several weeks, with the explicit understanding that the parent and child will return to the state where they live.
+Out of state travel is typically for a few days or several weeks.
+There is an explicit understanding that the parent and child will return to the state where they live.

 Child relocation, however, is a permanent move to another city within a state, a move to another state, or a move to another country.
-If one parent doesn’t agree with the move, both parents must appear in family court for a hearing in front of a judge.
+If one parent doesn’t agree with the move, then both parents must appear in family court for a hearing in front of a judge.
 At that time, the judge will review the motion to modify child custody.
 The judge may grant a modification after hearing from both parents.